 NEW BORROWER: a borrower who has no outstanding loan balance on the date he signs the promissory note for a specific educational loan.
 New borrowers may be subject to different regulations than borrowers who have existing loan balances.

 NATIONAL STUDENT LOAN DATA SYSTEM: NSLDS; the national database of information for loans and grants awarded to students under Title IV of the Higher Education Act (HEA) of 1965.
 NSLDS provides a centralized, integrated view of Title IV loans and grants during their complete life cycle, from aid approval through disbursement, repayment, delinquency, and closure.
-Aid recipients must have a federal PIN to access their historical aid information.
+Aid recipients must have a FSA ID to access their historical aid information.

 NON-RESIDENT OF OKLAHOMA: a student who has not been granted the status of being an Oklahoma resident and will be assessed both resident and non-resident rates of tuition